kubecost/docs/install.md

 The recommended way to install the Kubecost product is to follow the Helm install instructions available at [kubecost.com/install](http://kubecost.com/install).

-Alternatively, you can also install via flat manifest [here](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/README.md#manifest), but this install path provides less flexiblity for managing your deployment and has several product limitations.
+Alternatively, you can install via [flat manifest](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/README.md#manifest), but this install path provides less flexiblity for managing your deployment and has several product limitations.

+Lastly, you can deploy the open source, cost model engine directly as a pod.
+This install path provides a subset of Kubecost functionality and is available [here](https://github.com/kubecost/cost-model/blob/master/deploying-as-a-pod.md).

 <br/><br/>
 <br/><br/>